Home

 Alternatively, if you don’t have a prepared report in PDF form and wish to use the “File Online BOIR” method, click on “Prepare & Submit BOIR.”
 From there you will follow their prompts to work through entering in the filing information about your company, company applicants and beneficial owners that you collected previously.

-The last step is to enter your name, email address and click “submit”.
+The last step is to enter your name, email address and click “submit.”

-Can a third-party file the Beneficial Ownership Information report on your behalf?
+Can a third party file the Beneficial Ownership Information report on your behalf?

 There are a number of specialty providers that will try to charge you a fee for this service.
 The issue is that you'll need to provide them all of the information we discussed above, which means you’ll still have to do the work of finding and assembling it.
 So instead of having them charge you, for nearly the same effort, you can simply do the filing yourself and save a little money.

-Once you’ve filed your Beneficial Ownership Information Report, you’re good with FinCEN for until there is a change in your company’s beneficial ownership (including changes in people with substantial control and/or owners of 25% or more of the ownership interests) or become an exempt entity.
+Once you’ve filed your Beneficial Ownership Information Report, you’re good with FinCEN until there is a change in your company’s beneficial ownership (including changes in people with substantial control and/or owners of 25% or more of the ownership interests) or become an exempt entity.
 If/when that occurs you’ll have 30-days from the time of change to file an updated report.

 We suggest not waiting until the last minute!
 You should start thinking about this sooner rather than later to avoid scrambling at the deadline.